gitronald/dtables/README.md

 ### dvariable
 * Generate variable details for an entire data.frame or for individual variables.
-* Variables will be classified as frequencies or statistics variables.
+* Uses variable details to tag variables as:
+    1. Variables which would make sense in a descriptive frequencies table - `frequencies`
+    2. Variables which would make sense in a descriptive statistics table  - `statistics`
-* Will flag variables that it can't classify as frequencies or statistics (e.g. a variable with missing data or a complex variable such as date).
+* Will flag variables that it can't classify as frequencies or statistics (e.g. an empty variable or a complex variable such as date).

 ``` {r}
 > dvariable(iris2)